altheasignals/BoxOfPorts/docs/development/ejoinctl_application_prompt.md

 # # System / Architecture Prompt for Codegen
-You are scaffolding a **Python 3.11** command-line application named **ejoinctl** that wraps the **EJOIN Multi-WAN Router HTTP API v2.2**.
+You are scaffolding a **Python 3.11** command-line application named **bop** that wraps the **EJOIN Multi-WAN Router HTTP API v2.2**.
 The goal is to give operators a fast, reliable CLI for day-to-day tasks: sending test SMS (with variable substitution and per-port routing), monitoring tasks and delivery, browsing the inbox, basic device ops (switch SIM, lock/unlock, reboot, save config), and initial proxy/allowlist config.
 ## Authoritative API (must implement exactly)
 Use the following endpoints and payloads as specified:
 * **Device/port status (subscribe & push):** /goip_get_status.html?url=...&period=...&all_sims=... (server supplies a report URL; device pushes dev-status and port-status JSON).
 Message bodies and fields are defined in §3.1.3–3.1.4.ejoin_multiwan_router_http_api_…